nikhil-gogineni/calorie-meter/README.md

 # Calorie Meter
-Web application which helps people in tracking the daily intake calories to reach their weight goals.
+A web application that helps people in tracking daily intake calories to reach their weight goals.

 Calorie Meter is built using HTML, CSS & PHP following the MVC architecture.